 Chez Monsieur This was a recommendation by a work colleague a long time ago.
 We dined here together and I wanted to go back again.
 I had my hotel make a reservation for lunch.
-They can fill up in advance for dinner so try to arrange in advance.
+They can fill up for dinner, so try to arrange it in advance.
 It is a classic French bistro.
 The inside is adorable.
 I dined outside both times but wouldn’t mind a cozy inside table next visit.

 Daroco – the pasta is handmade and SO good.
 I had food envy when I saw the pizzas so you can’t go wrong either way.
 There is now one in the 16th arrondissement as well.
 This is a great place to eat lunch in Paris.